The Chase (British game show): Video game adaptation

 On 12 December 2012, a version for iOS was released by Barnstorm Games.
 The app features four chasers (excluding Jenny "The Vixen" Ryan and Darragh "The Menace" Ennis, both of whom had not yet appeared on the programme at the time of release) and can be played by up to four people, as in the actual show.
 The only differences between the app and the show are that four choices are presented for questions in the Cash Builder and the Final Chase rounds and that no Final Chase is played if all four players are caught in their head-to-head chases.
 The app is designed for both iPhones and iPads.
 An updated version, The Chase: Ultimate Edition, was released in 2017 and features five chasers (excluding Ennis) and host Walsh.
-In 2020, the app was updated to now feature Ennis.
-In 2023, a free app entitled The Chase: World Tour was launched and features Chasers from the British, American and Australian versions of the show.
+In 2020, the app was updated now to feature Ennis.
+In 2023, a free app entitled The Chase: World Tour was launched and features chasers from the British, American and Australian versions of the show.
+In 2025, the app was updated to include five chasers from the Croatian version of the show, Potjera.